replit/kaboom/doc/14-spritemerge.md

 }
 ```

-Let's add some text to the screen to represent our objects' current state.
-We'll create the `getInfo()` function to hold the information about our objects' current animation as well as the frame number of their current stance.
+Now we'll add some text to the screen to represent our objects' current state.
+We'll create the `getInfo()` function to hold the information about our objects' current animation, as well as the frame number of their current stance:

 ```javascript
 const getInfo = () => `